clarkgrubb/oksql/README.md

 * (DONE) don't exit upon SQL errors
 * (DONE) not using the prompt provided pw?
 * (IMPOSSIBLE) align sql error message so caret ^ points at error in statement
+* cleanup meta_command regexes
+* modify psql so that unit tests can send input and capture output
+* parse sql to identify multiple statements, run each separately
+* parse sql to identify whether statement is a select.  display appropriate msg for non-selects
+* lift 100 ROWS LIMITATION (use first 100 for size, then let longer fields overflow)
+* make parser aware of commas and the *
 * implement the meta-commands
   * (DONE) \d table
   * (DONE) \d (list all tables)